 Arabic and Mozarabic

-From 711 to 1492, much of Iberia was under Muslim rule.
-Arabic enriched Spanish with thousands of loanwords, and Mozarabic dialects bridged Latin and Arabic influences.
+From 711 to 1492, much of Iberia was under Muslim Al-Andalus.
+Arabic enriched Spanish with thousands of loanwords in science, agriculture, and administration, while Mozarabic dialects bridged Latin and Arabic influence.

 Reconquista and Castilian Rise